ToshkaDev/Motif/README.md

 4. File 4. *Fly_CACHD1_docked_with_ligands.pdb*

 An AlphaFold model was used for docking experiments.

+## Discovery

+In 2019 I was trying to understand the mechanism of amino acid binding by three paralogous chemoreceptors encoded in the genome of the pathogenic bacterium *Pseudomonas aeruginosa PAO1*.
+While analyzing crystal structures of their sensor dCache_1 domains I have noted that five residues made hydrogen bonds with the ligand in all three paralogs.
+Exploring protein sequences of dCache_1 domain from all Gammaproteobacteria I have established that positions corresponding to these five residues and one more are conserved throughout Gammaproteobacteria.
+This was the first sign that this is an important and probably widely distributed motif.
+In the next step I have scanned all available bacterial and archaeal proteins for the presence of the motif and found it essentially in all bacterial and archaeal phyla that had available sequenced genomes.

+While analyzing proteins in the UniProt database, to my surprise, I found the motif in some ancient eukaryotes.
+The next step was a leap of faith: I have immediately decided to look at the proteoms of vertebrate.
+I was doing my search using the string corresponding to the motif completely ignoring whether I am looking at dCache_1 domain or any other domain.
+To my great surprise I found the motif in the proteome of bull.
+This was truly amazing!
+What I found next was puzzling at first.
+In some eukaryotic proteins only the first part of the motif was present, while in others the entire motif was found.
+Investigating multiple sequence alignments I have later established that in those proteins that had just the first part of the motif, the second part was located more than 200 amino acids C-terminally and that there is an insertion between the two parts that split the motif.
+The proteins I found the motif in were alpha2/delta and CACHD1 modulatory subunits of Voltage Gated Calcium channels.
+In CACHD1 homologs the motif was intact – no insertion splitting it, wheres in alpha2/delta the motif was split in two parts.
+At this point I had no idea what these proteins were from the structural point of view.

+In the same 2019 the rabbit alpha2/delta-1 protein Cryo-EM was published and the authors of the work claimed that the protein includes four Cache domains and VWA domain.
+I have depicted my findings on the board in the lab and these domains and a wild guess hit me: these are not four Cache domains, but 2 dCache_1 domains and the motif is located in the distal pocket of the N-terminal dCache_1 in alpha2/delta protein and of the C-terminal in CACHD1.
+I have decided to do something unimaginable in the opinion of some of my colleagues – superimpose the bacterial dCache_1 domain with the alpha2/delta-1 protein.
+And success!
+The bacterial dCache_1 domain could be aligned with too parts of the protein and those parts looked essentially like the bacterial domain.
+Next I found that the two parts of the motif split by the VWA domain insertion come together spatially!

+Another realization was that the C-terminal dCache_1 is inserted into the N-terminal one.
+Thus, two insertions occurred that gave rise to eukaryotic proteins!
+And as experiments showed the functionality of the motif was not affected neither in CACHD1 nor in alpha 2/delta-1 protein.

+Evolutionary analysis also gave incredible results – in many proteins from pre-vertebrate eukaryotes the motif was preserved in both dCache_1 domains and over the course of evolution it was differentially lost in different groups of eukaryotes.

 *V. M. Gumerov, E. P. Andrianova, M. A. Matilla, Karen M. Page, Elizabet Monteagudo-Cascales, A. C. Dolphin, T. Krell, I. B. Zhulin (2020).
 Amino acid sensor conserved from bacteria to humans. https://doi.org/10.1101/2021.05.05.442820*